HeeyeonKim18/data-structure/Algorithm/Recursion.md

     3. The solutions of each subproblem can be combined to solve the problem at hand.

 - Divide and conquer using recursion
+- Examples of Recursive algorithms: Merge Sort, Quick Sort, Tower of Hanoi, Fibonacci Series, Factorial Problem, etc.

+---

+### Recursive programming VS Iterative programming?

+**The advantages of recursive programming**

+- Recursion provides a clean and simple way to write code.
+- Some problems are inherently recursive like tree traversals, Tower of Hanoi, etc. For such problems, it is preferred to write recursive code.

+**The disadvantages**

+- The recursive program has greater space requirements than the iterative program as all functions will remain in the stack until the base case is reached.
+- It also has greater time requirements because of function calls and returns overhead.
+- the codes are difficult to understand and hence extra care has to be practiced while writing the code.
+- The computer may run out of memory if the recursive calls are not properly checked.